There’s plenty to be thankful for in Fredericksburg, so grab the family and head to the Texas Hill Country for a fun Thanksgiving getaway!

 A holiday tradition for 18 years featuring skating on real ice in the Texas Hill Country....

 Experience the unique mix of German Christmas traditions and warm Texan hospitality this...

 the great outdoors

 Grown-ups can burn off that Thanksgiving feast by running in the Fredericksburg Turkey Trot 5k and 10k Run/Walks on Saturday, Nov.
 25, and the kids can burn off some energy in the 1-mile fun run.

 Hike the outdoors in Fredericksburg.
 Because Enchanted Rock is the most popular outdoor adventure in town, it can book up fast during the holiday week.
-Fredericksburg's beautiful autumn scenery and cooler temperatures make for an enjoyable adventure.
-Don’t forget your camera!
-Note: Even when Enchanted Rock State Natural Area is not at capacity, it is recommended that you reserve a spot.
-Make an advanced reservation up to 30 days in advance, here.
+Pro tip: Even when Enchanted Rock State Natural Area is not at capacity, reservations are recommended.
+Make a reservation up to 30 days in advance here.